-Support for current chairs and non-executives
+Support for current Chairs and Non-executives Directors

 We all know that effective leadership is essential for a sustainable NHS that provides high quality care, which is why supporting leaders and improving leadership is a priority.
-As a chair or a non-executive director you bring a huge range of expertise to the board you have joined.
+As a chair or a Non-executive Director you bring a huge range of expertise to the board you have joined.
 Balancing the operational focus and day to day expertise of the CEO and executive directors; chairs and non-executive directors bring an external perspective, creating a very different dynamic and offering a unique perspective towards corporate governance, risk management and succession planning, amongst other areas.

 Advising and supporting: our team is also available to discuss any issues current chairs and non-executive directors may have.